etirouthier/keras_dna/docs/modelwrapper.md

              export_to_path='path/to/species2')
 ```

-**Note :** prediction are made on all the available data in the specified chromosome even for sparse data, it will in this case display the probability of a nucleotid to belong to the target annotation.
+**Note :** prediction are made on all the available data in the specified chromosome even for sparse data, in this case it displays the probability of a nucleotid to have a given function.

 ## Saving

-To save a `ModelWrapper` use the method `.save()` with the path where it should be saved.
-It will save it in a hdf5 file, the keras model is saved as usual and a dictionary describing how to reconstruct the `Generator` is saved.
+To save a `ModelWrapper` use the method `.save()` with the path as argument.
+It creates a hdf5 file, the keras model is saved as usual and a dictionary describing how to reconstruct the `Generator` is saved.

 Be aware of one subtleties, an usual keras callbacks is `ModelCheckpoint` that anables to save the best model obtained during the training, but the model continues to train after reaching its best.
-If after the training one saves the model using `.save()` the best model will be overwritten by the last obtained.
-To avoid this fact set the keyword `save_model` to False (it is the default behaviour).
+By saving the model after the training with the method `.save()` the best model will be overwritten by the last obtained.
+To avoid this fact set the keyword `save_model` to False (default behaviour).

 ```python
 ...